Understanding how visitors interact with your embedded Horizon experience is key to optimizing performance, engagement and conversions.

 Are there statistics in Horizon?

-No. So, if you want to track how users interact with your Horizon leaflets, you must ensure that your tracking platforms are capturing the data.
+So, if you want to track how users interact with your Horizon leaflets, you must ensure that your tracking platforms are capturing the data for now.

 Tracking sessions for Horizon